The TEACH Grant Program

 You must be enrolled in a qualifying Regent program:

 - Interdisciplinary Studies (Pre Kindergarten through 6th Grade Elementary Education)

 - Education Specialist (Ed.
 S.)

 You must work in a school serving low-income students:

 Schools serving low-income students include elementary or secondary schools listed in the Department of Education's Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits at www.tcli.ed.gov/CBSWebApp/tcli/TCLIPubSchoolSearch.jsp .

 You must plan to teach full-time in a school serving low-income students for at least four out of eight years once you complete your program at Regent:

 If you meet all of the above requirements, you may be eligible for a TEACH Grant.
 The TEACH Grant Program will provide up to $4,000 a year in grant aid.
-Eligible undergraduate students may not receive more than $16,000 and graduate students may receive no more than $8,000 in total TEACH Grants.
+Eligible undergraduate students may not receive more than $16,000, and graduate students may receive no more than $8,000 in total TEACH Grants.
 Students enrolled less than full-time will have their TEACH Grant reduced accordingly: three-fourths time $3,000; half-time $2,000; less than half-time $1,000.
-The amount of TEACH Grant awarded when combined with other student aid may not exceed a student's Cost of Attendance (COA).
+The amount of the TEACH Grant awarded when combined with other student aid may not exceed a student's Cost of Attendance (COA).
 Students must agree to serve as a full-time teacher at low-income schools and teach in the above referenced fields for four academic years within eight years after completing the college course.
 TEACH Grant recipients who do not fulfill their teaching obligations must repay the grant as if it were an unsubsidized direct loan.

 Student Eligibility Criteria: